Last updated on October 19th, 2022

-Search engine optimization is the process of optimizing your site to rank better for certain keywords such as ” Business Card Designer ” in search engines such as Google.
-Many designers overlook this online marketing tactic and if your site is not optimized for keywords you could be missing out on gold mine of business opportunities!
+Search engine optimization is optimizing your site to rank better for specific keywords such as ” Business Card Designer ” in search engines such as Google.
+Many designers overlook this online marketing tactic, and if your site is not optimized for keywords, you could be missing out on a gold mine of business opportunities!

-Terms like this are usually easier to rank for because there is less competition and the traffic might not be much, but it will be very highly targeted.
-Below we will go over some steps to optimize your site for local search engine traffic, in particular for Google.
+Terms like this are usually easier to rank for because there is less competition, and the traffic might not be much, but it will be highly targeted.
+Below we will go over some steps to optimize your site for local search engine traffic, particularly for Google.

 1. Keyword Research

 Before you can begin website optimization you need to do some keyword research.
 Now, many local traffic terms may not show up in the Google AdWords Keyword Tool because they get so few searches, but that doesn’t mean you can’t use your own brain to think up terms.
 Stat off with the free tool to see if there are any very good local search phrases and then branch off from there.
 Create a list of keywords and organize them into closely related groups so you can create pages for each group which we will talk about later.